graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 **Usability** - it should be simple enough that people without a high school education can reliably use the instrument.

-**Responsiveness** - it should not take more than 10 seconds to provide and a reading.
+**Responsiveness** - it should not take more than 10 seconds to provide a reading.

 **Reliability** - it has one job: to answer the question, "can I drink this water?"
 If